Programs and Services

-Developmental disability services assist children, adolescent, and adults who have a developmental disability to live, attend school, work, and recreate in their communities.
-Supports are provided to over 3,000 people by private non-profit developmental disability services providers throughout the state.
+Developmental disability services assist children, adolescents, and adults who have developmental disabilities to live, attend school, work, and recreate in their communities.
+Supports are provided to over 3,000 people by private, non-profit developmental disabilities services providers throughout the state.

 - Flexible Family Funding